 The 14-Day EMT Boot Camp at Unitek EMT features interactive classroom instruction, hands-on exercises, and clinical simulations.
 The Boot Camp is taught by experienced EMS professionals and averages about 10 hours of EMS instruction per day for 14 consecutive days.
 During the program, students participate in realistic emergency simulations to prepare them for success in the field.

-This article is part of a 14-part series providing an overview of each training day at the Unitek 14-Day EMT Boot Camp.
+This guide is part of a 14-part series providing an overview of each training day at the Unitek 14-Day EMT Boot Camp.
 This article summarizes Day 8.

 EMT Boot Camp Syllabus & Class Schedule: Day 8

 The textbook used throughout the EMT Boot Camp is: Emergency Care and Transportation of the Sick and Injured Digital Advantage Package, Twelfth Edition.
 Published by the American Academy of Orthopaedic Surgeons (AAOS), this textbook provides the fundamental knowledge of the emergency medical services (EMS) system, safety and well-being of the emergency medical technician (EMT), and medical, legal, and ethical issues relevant to emergency care.
 Each chapter covers National EMS Education Standard Competencies.

 Chapters Covered on Day 8 Include: